-James Beard award-winning chef Marcus Samuelsson of Aquavit and Red Rooster Harlem fame has collaborated with single malt whiskey brand Glenmorangie on a year-long "Dishes & Drams" program pairing his renowned cuisine with various kinds of Scotch.
+James Beard award-winning chef Marcus Samuelsson of Aquavit and Red Rooster Harlem fame collaborated with single malt whiskey brand Glenmorangie on a "Dishes & Drams" program pairing his renowned cuisine with various kinds of Scotch.

 1. Pair Scotch like you pair wines